hareko/php-application-packer/README.md

 Unzip the obtained package and upload the files to your selected web directory.
 Then run *example.php*.
 The extended version requires the Setup before exploiting.
 It launches the installer automatically if not set up yet.
 Run *PackApp.php* from the browser to launch the installer directly.

-The included example minifies/obfuscates the files from the *tests* folder and compresses the result into the *tests.zip*.
+The included example minifies/obfuscates the files from the *tests.zip* and outputs the result into the *tests_pkd* folder.
 A message informs about the result.
 The statistics collected by the packer are displayed and saved into *example.txt*.

 Make a copy from the *example.php* and try it with different sources, destinations and options.
 Run *index.php* to launch the GUI supplied by an extended version.